git-of-aj/AI-ML/azure-openai-msDocs.md

 - **Provisioned deployments** recommended for low latency variance at large workloads.

 **Data Zone**:
+> Azure OpenAI resource used in your Data Zone deployment is located in the United States, the data will be processed within the United States
 - **Data zone deployments** use Azure’s global infrastructure for optimal traffic routing within a specified data zone.
 - **Elevated quota limits** while keeping data processing within the Microsoft-defined data zone.
 - Data stored at rest remains in the **Azure geography** of the resource (e.g., Sweden, US, EU).
 - **Data processing compliance** and **Azure commitments** apply for all deployment types.

+> For both Global and DataZone deployment types, any data you upload is stored in the location you choose (your designated geography).
+The only thing that changes with Global or DataZone deployments is where the data is processed.
+Azure still follows its data processing rules and commitments.
+Yes, that's correct!
+In both Global and DataZone deployment types, the **storage** (where your data is saved) is in the location you choose, but the **compute** (where your data is processed) can be in a different location.
+This means the data processing happens in one region, while the storage stays in the region you selected.